 When called from the maintenance menu (or directly) it offers you two modes - Model Update or Identity Management - and three ways of finding the model to work on - by model number, by site and their id on that site or by name.
-If you choose name, both the main name and aliases in the models schema and the persite idmap name will be searched and a selection of headshots and details of models with a similar name offered.
+If you choose name, both the main name and aliases in the models schema and the per-site idmap name will be searched and a selection of headshots and details of models with a similar name offered.
 You are also given the option to create a new model (if in Model Update mode - you can't create an IDmap for a model that doesn't exist!).
 This will allow you to create a new model or add a new idmap to an existing model.
-In a future release, it will become possible to edit existing IDmaps as well as model details.
+In the Wacs 0.9.2 release, it is now possible to edit existing IDmaps as well as model details; you can also enter directly into ID management mode for a specific model by using id=modelno in the URL.